All Episodes

 If we board that time machine for a return trip, it's our fault.

-Yes, and and and that's true.
+Yes, and that's true.

 There's no such thing.

-It's not the right-wing conspiracy, it's continuous bad behavior and bad decisions.
+It's continuous bad behavior and bad decisions.

-And even when they do to do try to do some kind of policy, something maybe good for the country, it completely falls apart because there's so many scandals going on, they can't focus on running the country.
+And even when they do try to do some kind of policy, something maybe good for the country, it completely falls apart because there's so many scandals going on.

-If you took every scandal that President Bill Clinton was involved in and put it on um single spaces, you couldn't fit it on two pieces of paper.
+If you took every scandal that President Bill Clinton was involved in and put it on single spaces, you couldn't fit it on two pieces of paper.

 It's incredible.

-You describe her leadership style as volcanic volcanic, impulsive, enabled by sycophants, disdainful of the rules set for everyone else who hasn't changed a bit.
+You describe her leadership style as volcanic, impulsive, enabled by sycophants, disdainful of the rules set for everyone else who hasn't changed a bit.

-I I never understood.
+I never understood.

 They were terrified.

-And at first I'm like, I don't understand that.
+And at first, I'm like, I don't understand that.

-And to me it was almost comical.
+And to me, it was almost comical.

-I was I was like, God, I've never seen anybody so upset over something so simple.
+I was like, God, I've never seen anybody so upset over something so simple.

 It never does.

-It never I don't think anger or rage works for anybody.
+I don't think anger or rage works for anybody.

 No.